Why visit Himeji? There are three main reasons:

 - The garden with a hill and pond – built in a traditional style of Japanese landscape gardens.
 You can see a tortoise-shaped rock there and a Japanese crane-shaped stone slab.

-- The bamboo garden, with variety of bamboos.
+- The bamboo garden, with a variety of bamboos.

-From the Himeji Castle it is about 5 minutes’ walk there, from JR Himeji station – 5 minutes by bus or 15 minutes on foot.
+From Himeji Castle, it is about 5 minutes’ walk there, from JR Himeji station – 5 minutes by bus or 15 minutes on foot.